 - Current NORM Protocol Building Blocks (RFC 5401, obsoletes 3941)

-The NRL NORM source code is available from: http://downloads.pf.itd.nrl.navy.mil/norm/
+The NRL NORM source code and latest releases are available on GitHub.

 This includes support for building a simple test application and NS-2 network simulations.
 In the future, example applications for various operating systems will be provided along with binary executables, software documentation, user's guides, etc.